nilaysarma/IITG-Python-Projects/README.md

 ![DA 108](DA108.png)

+This repository contains all projects/assignments given in IITG Python Lab (BSc DSAI).
 Get all Year 1 Trimester 2 Python Lab projects in this repository.
 Read the [LICENSE](LICENSE) for more details.

 ## 📂 Projects / Assignments
 List of Projects/Assignments: